 #6.
 Mount a subwoofer in the enclosure and test it.

 When the box is finished, sealed, and connected to the speaker, the last step is to mount the speaker to the enclosure and test the subwoofer.

 Before screwing the speaker into the box, it is worth placing a rubber gasket on your speaker’s bottom side.
 This will allow avoiding any air leaking from the enclosure.

 Place a subwoofer into the mounting hole and make sure there is no gasket sticking out.
 To screw a subwoofer, I use 1″ screws.
-Do not use longer ones because the front panel’s thickness is 1.5″, and it is better when screws do not go entirely through.
+Do not use longer ones because the thickness of the wood in front panel is 1.5″, and it is better when screws do not go entirely through.